DougBurke/astroprop/README.md

     getproposals cxo..prop cxo

-then the `chain` program can be used to create the random text.
+then the `gibberish` program can be used to create the random text.
+This is useful for one-shot use; if you are going to want to create multiple outputs (or find you have to throw many of them away as they're not actually that funny), then the makechain and runchain executables, described below, can be used.

 ~~~~
-% cabal run chain -- --help
+% cabal run gibberish -- --help
-Preprocessing executable 'chain' for abstract-0.0.0.1...
+Preprocessing executable 'gibberish' for abstract-0.0.0.2...
-chain - create a Markov chain of gibberish.
+gibberish - create a Markov chain of gibberish.

-Usage: chain glob [--nchar ARG] [--seed ARG]
+Usage: gibberish glob [--nchar ARG] [--seed ARG]
   Create a Markov chain trained on the input data.

 Available options: